brklntmhwk/leptos-practice/README.md

 # Dev Container for Rust

-This is sort of a template playground for Rust coding where you can work on Rust with ease, and without worries about installing additional applications.
+This is a playground for Rust coding where you can work on Rust with ease, consistency, and without worries about installing additional applications on your local to get along with Rust.

 ## Prerequisites